Himura Kenshin: Actors

-In the live-action trilogy of the series, Kenshin was played Takeru Satoh.
+In the live-actions films of the series, Kenshin was played by Takeru Satoh.
 In casting Satoh, director Keishi Ōtomo said the actor was a good fit for the character, citing their physical similarities.
 Producer Shinzō Matsuhashi shared similar feelings as Ōtomo.
 During the making of this film, both Watsuki and his wife found Satoh as an ideal actor him.
 Watsuki was surprised by Satoh's work as well as the special effects in the first film which made Kenshin's character realistic.
 For the Kyoto duology films, Ōtomo said he did not have to put much advice to Satoh as his acting in the first film attracted multiple positive reactions by the staff and the audience.
 He then stated "Even without saying this or that from the side, he created an image of Kenshin, including his behavior, swordplay, and speech, through the necessary preparation and hard work.
 So I didn’t worry at all".